What is Sales Performance Management (SPM)?

 Why is Sales Performance Management Important?

 Sales Performance Management (or “SPM” for those who are conserving their syllables) has been called a process, a discipline, an art, a science, a practice, and an approach – just to name a few.
 While there may not be widespread agreement on what to call SPM, it’s indisputable that with increasing business complexity, rapid pace of change, and mounting competition, SPM is an imperative for any organization seeking sales success.
-In fact, according to Gartner, the SPM market grew 13% in 2018 to $950 million.
+In fact, according to Gartner , the SPM market grew 13% to $950 million.
 But what is it?
 Read on.

 Why does SPM matter?